Palesa-Christina/COS760-GROUP7/README.md

 2. **As reference languages for cross-lingual performance comparison.**
    Hausa (`hau`) and Swahili (`swa`) are loaded.
 Both are African languages with reasonably large AfriSenti splits compared to Sesotho and Setswana.
-Running the same models on these languages gives us a benchmark to identify and observe how well models perform on better-resourced African languages versus low-resource targets, Sesotho and Setswana.
+Running the same models on these languages gives us a benchmark to identify and observe how well models perform on better-resourced languages African languages versus low-resource targets, Sesotho and Setswana.

 **Note: AfriSenti is NOT used for training Sesotho or Setswana models directly in the implementation.**